Pragma-Innovation/bgpflowspectool/README.md

 # Tutorial and features
 The main window is organized with a logic of layered windows that you can bring to the front using the tool bar on the left of the main window.

-There are two icons for now, one for the flowspec configuration an one for the so called console window that bings couple of troubleshooting feature.
+There are two icons for now, one for the flowspec configuration an one for the so called console window that brings couple of troubleshooting feature.

+The main window has been structured to easily add new features by adding new windows and icons on the left of the main window.

 ![flowspec-win](/docs/main-window.png.jpg)